Carmine977/portfolio-optimization/README.md

 ## Contents

-Given a set of N stocks, whose data are availbale in provided csv files, the code use the *scipy* optimization library to calculate the optimal percentage of each stock in the portfolio to get an optimal return over the time period considered.
+Given a set of N stocks, whose data are available in provided csv files, the code use the *scipy* optimization library to calculate the optimal percentage of each stock in the portfolio to get an optimal return over the time period considered.

 ## Usage